THUNDER: Tile-level Histopathology image UNDERstanding benchmark: Related work

 As many foundation models have been released recently, getting a clear understanding of their differences, strengths, and weaknesses thus becomes primordial.
 This motivates the introduction of a benchmark like \textit{THUNDER}.
 Importantly, even if it already supports the most recent foundation models, it is not restricted to them, and can be used to evaluate any model, such as new backbones, or lighter CNN-based models~\cite{ciga2022self}.

-\myparagraph{Benchmarking pathology models} has already been studied in previous work~\cite{wolflein2023benchmarking, kang2023benchmarking, neidlinger2024benchmarking, gustafsson2024evaluating, alfasly2024foundation, gatopoulos2024eva, breen2025comprehensive, lee2025benchmarking, majzoub2025good, alfasly2025validation, zhang2025accelerating, campanella2025clinical}.
+\myparagraph{Benchmarking pathology models} has already been studied in previous work~\cite{wolflein2023benchmarking, kang2023benchmarking, neidlinger2024benchmarking, gustafsson2024evaluating, alfasly2024foundation, gatopoulos2024eva, jaume2024hest, breen2025comprehensive, lee2025benchmarking, majzoub2025good, alfasly2025validation, zhang2025accelerating, campanella2025clinical, ma2025pathbench}.
 Existing benchmarks mainly focus on downstream performance, mostly on slide-level tasks.
 As the majority of foundation models are trained on patch-level images, a common approach is to train an aggregator, e.g. with a MIL method~\cite{ilse2018attention, lu2021data, shao2021transmil}, to provide a prediction from features extracted using pre-trained models for different slide regions.
 While relevant from a clinical point of view, such a setting adds complexity, both from a computational point of view, but also experimentally, as features from foundation models are not compared directly but through their aggregation from a specific method.
 Moreover, while predictive performance is important, most benchmarks disregard the uncertainty and robustness of foundation models, which is essential for many medical imaging applications.
 Finally, very few benchmarks come with an open-source implementation.
 Exceptions to this are \textit{eva}~\cite{gatopoulos2024eva} and \textit{Patho-bench}~\cite{zhang2025accelerating}, which both propose public benchmark implementations.
-However, both put a focus on downstream performance, with \textit{Patho-bench} targeting slide-level only, and \textit{eva} both a patch-level and slide-level tasks.
+However, both put a focus on downstream performance, with \textit{Patho-bench} targeting slide-level only, and \textit{eva} both a patch-level and slide-level tasks. \textit{HEST-Benchmark}~\cite{jaume2024hest} and \textit{PathBench}~\cite{ma2025pathbench} are also to be considered even if they are less directly comparable.
+We provide a more detailed comparison to open-source benchmarks in appendix (\ref{sec:comp_benchmarks}).

 In this study, we propose a benchmark to assess and compare the downstream performance of diverse foundation models, and more than this, also study the differences in their feature spaces and their robustness and uncertainty estimation.
 By focusing on comparing the performance of foundation models and studying their feature spaces on patch-level datasets, we remove the additional feature aggregation step and thus isolate their own representative power.
 Finally, we provide an open-source implementation, allowing for efficient comparison of foundation models on tile-level tasks, being complementary to existing slide-level benchmarks.